TechWithTy/lead-orchestra-landing/_docs/ENVIRONMENT_VARIABLES.md

 3. **NextAuth errors**: Check NEXTAUTH_SECRET and NEXTAUTH_URL are set correctly
 4. **API connection issues**: Verify DEALSCALE_API_BASE is correct and accessible

+### Analytics Not Loading in Production

+**Symptom**: Google Analytics not loading, console shows `NEXT_PUBLIC_ANALYTICS_AUTOLOAD: undefined`

+**Root Cause**: `NEXT_PUBLIC_*` environment variables are inlined at BUILD TIME.
+If the variable isn't set in Vercel before the build, it becomes `undefined` in the bundle.

+**Solution**:

+1. **Verify Variable is Set in Vercel**:
+   - Go to Vercel Dashboard → Your Project → Settings → Environment Variables
+   - Ensure `NEXT_PUBLIC_ANALYTICS_AUTOLOAD` is set to `true` (exact string, not boolean)
+   - **CRITICAL**: Ensure it's set for **Production** environment (not just Preview/Development)
+   - Verify `NEXT_PUBLIC_GOOGLE_ANALYTICS` is also set for Production

+2. **Trigger New Build**:
+   - Variables set after a build won't be inlined until a new build
+   - Option 1: Push a new commit (even a small change)
+   - Option 2: In Vercel Dashboard → Deployments → Redeploy latest
+   - Option 3: Clear build cache and redeploy

+3. **Verify in Build Logs**:
+   - Check Vercel build logs to confirm variables are being read
+   - Look for any warnings about missing environment variables

+4. **Check Production Console**:
+   - After deployment, check browser console
+   - Should see: `NEXT_PUBLIC_ANALYTICS_AUTOLOAD: "true"` (string, not undefined)
+   - If still undefined, the variable wasn't set before the build

+**Note**: The code includes a fallback that enables autoload if `NEXT_PUBLIC_ANALYTICS_AUTOLOAD` is undefined but `NEXT_PUBLIC_GOOGLE_ANALYTICS` is present.
+However, you should still set the variable explicitly in Vercel for clarity.

 ### Testing OAuth Setup

 You can test if OAuth providers are configured correctly by checking the NextAuth configuration: